New York Anti-Secession Ordinance: Anti-Secession Act

-Official propaganda
+Official media

 March 18, 2005, the nationalist Global Times described U.S. historical events in graphic detail.
 In the mid-19th century, black slavery on plantations was practiced in the American South but was becoming increasingly controversial, and in November 1832, South Carolina began to discuss secession from the Union.
 After Abraham Lincoln was elected president, the South Carolina legislature passed a secession act, followed by Florida, Georgia, Alabama, Mississippi, Louisiana, and Texas.
 Faced with the imminent division of the country, American people in the northern states rose up in support of the federal government.
 The Global Times claimed that, on January 11, 1861, the New York State Assembly passed the Anti-Secession Act, which was approved by the President of the United States, and that the law reads:

 The courts of the State of New York, well aware of the value of unity, are determined to preserve the unity of the country unimpaired ......
 Unity has given prosperity and happiness to the people of the United States, and in defense of that unity ...... we are prepared to sacrifice our property, our lives, and our sacred honor.

 The citizens and representatives of Maryland, Virginia, North Carolina, Kentucky, Missouri and Tennessee who stood for unity and resisted the nation's descent into secession with unparalleled courage and patriotism deserve the gratitude and admiration of the entire American nation.

 The Global Times cited President Lincoln as a practitioner in the spirit of the Anti-Secession Act.